The Adoption Process

 Kitten (3 to 6 months old) – $225

-For returning MEOW Foundation adopters, or adopters who are adopting more than one cat at the same time qualify for a $25 discount.
+**A $25 multi-cat discount will be extended to returning MEOW Foundation adopters and people who are adopting more than one cat at the same time.

 MEOW Foundation Adoption Policies